adobe/aepsdk-kepler/apps/AEPSampleApp/README.md

 1. Verify your datastream ID is correctly configured in `AEPSDKConfig.json`
 2. Check that all dependencies are installed properly
-3. Make sure your React Native development environment is properly set up
+3. Make sure your Kepler development environment is properly set up

 ## API References